SJ23 Tech Tip F34, (Updated 2022-09-25) Bob Schimmel, Jon Raymond. | |||||||||||||

 grease (lithium, synthetic or Vaseline) to prevent galling.
 Also

-apply a dab of grease to the barrel opening so the stud can push grease ahead
+apply a dab of grease to the barrel openings so the studs can push grease ahead

 to lubricate the barrel thread.
-If left dry the barrel and stud threads
+If left dry the barrel and stud thread

 particular